Leica CL vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The CL lacks such a headphone port.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the CL and A7S II can be found, respectively, in the Leica CL Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is there a clear favorite between the Leica CL and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.